Phileosopher/commonplace/mind-neurodivergence-narcissist.md

 # The basis of narcissism

-Narcissism is a unique perspective that represents a dualistic paradox:
+Narcissism is a unique perspective that represents a dualistic paradox of worthlessness and entitlement.

-1. They have a completely empty sense of self-worth, to the point of feeling deeply unloved and unfulfilled.
-2. They refuse to acknowledge the worthlessness, so they develop an entitlement mindset that implies they deserve much more substantial treatment than they're receiving.

-This viewpoint may be a psychological coping mechanism ("narcissistic behavior") or may be a core part of their personality ("narcissistic personality disorder").
+This viewpoint may be a psychological coping mechanism ("narcissistic behavior") or may be a core part of their personality ("narcissistic personality disorder" or NPD).

 - The scope of the narcissism is closely connected with how strongly their self-directed feelings impede their ability to have sympathy for others' feelings.
+- To qualify as NPD, at least 5 of the following attributes must be present:
+  - Exaggerated sense of self-importance.
+  - Fantasies of things being perfect or that they deserve things more than others.
+  - Belief that they're in some way special compared to others.
+  - Constant need for others to praise and admire them.
+  - Convinced they deserve special treatment.
+  - Takes advantage of others.
+  - Unable to feel empathy for others.
+  - Belief that others are competing with or envious of them.
+  - Arrogance through believing others to be worthless, ridiculous, or despicable.
 - While it may express during early childhood, it represents itself when selfishness starts surpassing a desire for others' benefit.
 - There are also derivations of this mechanism in the forms of the sociopathy/psychopathy spectrum.